smwhr/tinta/README.md

 local story = Story(book)
 ```

-## Missing features
+## Notably missing features

 - Flows
-- Saving and loading (working on it !)
-- External functions
+- External functions and calling functions from the outside (ChoosePathString _is_ available)
-- Reading/Setting variables

 Feel free to contribute to the project if you need any of these features.
 The lua code is a straight port of the original ink code, so it should be easy to port missing features.